The Trust System

 This means:

-- A random newbie's negative feedback on you is invisible by default
+- A random newbie's negative feedback on you is shown as untrusted rather than trusted — readable, but not counted in the trusted summary

 - The system is designed so trust signal compounds through known-good accounts